Gotham Academy (comic book): Reception

-Gotham Academy received extremely positive reviews since its beginning.
+Gotham Academy received positive reviews since its beginning.
 IGN called the first issue "Great", saying that "Gotham Academy offers a fresh take on the Bat mythos, driven by Karl Kerschl's fantastic art".
 Newsarama gave it a 9 out of 10: "If this is a mark of where the 'new' New 52 is going, then the Bat-Signal is shining a little brighter this week".